The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

-• Managers are accountable for outcomes, timelines, and decisions — often without formal project management training or additional time.
+• Managers are accountable for project outcomes, timelines, and decisions — often without formal project management training or additional time.

 • This site is for managers who want a simpler, calmer way to get tech projects moving and keep them on track.